 I have a yummy cookie recipe for you today.
-Chinese Almond Cookies are delish and easy to make, plus they stack, making them easy to give as gifts.
+Chinese Almond Cookies are delish and easy to make, plus since they bake up flat, they can be easily stacked in a bag or box, making them easy to give as gifts.

 There is a surprise ingredient in them – you have the option to use water, gin or vodka.
 I have tried each and think when I make them with gin they taste the best.

 I like sprinkling them with sanding sugar, but you can simply place an almond on the center of each cookie before baking.

 - 1/2 cup whole almonds

 - 1/3 cup sugar

 - 1/2 tsp. almond extract